multivendorx/woocommerce-product-stock-alert/readme.txt

 🔒 **ReCAPTCHA Central [PRO]**: ReCAPTCHA ensures only genuine subscribers, improving data accuracy and targeted notifications.
 ReCAPTCHA settings are essential for out-of-stock notifications to maintain data quality, prevent spam, enhance security, and ensure compliance with relevant regulations.

-📊 **Stock Manager Dashboard [PRO]**: Efficiently manage your inventory with a dedicated dashboard showcasing comprehensive product lists.
+📊 **Inventory Manager [PRO]**: Efficiently manage your inventory with a dedicated dashboard showcasing comprehensive product lists.
 Admins can perform quick in-line edits, updating stock, SKUs, and more for streamlined inventory control.

 📉 **Product Stock History [PRO]**: Dive into the Stock Manager for WooCommerce’s Stock Log page, offering a detailed history of each product’s stock movements.
 Track changes over time to gain insights into product availability trends. **[COMING SOON]**